-Keep in mind this is historical narrative, not a NT epistle.
+Keep in mind this is historical narrative, not a New Testament epistle.
 The author of Judges is telling us what Jael did, not giving us a prescription for how to get rid of abusive people.

-The fact is, Sisera was a wicked thug.
+The truth is, this man Sisera was a wicked thug.
 Verse 3 says he had "cruelly oppressed" the Israelites for twenty years.
 And even his mother, who we'll meet in chapter five, talked about how her son and his men enjoyed raping the girls they captured in battle (5:30).

 But let's not miss the forest for the trees in this story.
 Let's not get so hung up with the ethical dilemma regarding Jael's actions that we miss the obvious.
-This story is part of a bigger story...
+This story is part of a bigger story.

-B. The story is part of the bigger story of redemption.
-As such it teaches us...

-- 1. It teaches us about our problem as sinners. - 2.
+- B. The story is part of the bigger story of redemption.
+As such it teaches us about three vital realities. - 1.
+It teaches us about our problem as sinners. - 2.
 It teaches us about our need for deliverance. - 3.
 It teaches us that God is willing to rescue sinners that cry out to Him.

-That's why thirteen centuries after God raised up Deborah to rescue His people, He added another chapter to His redemption story, the climax, when He sent His Son into this world filled with vile Siseras and compromising Hebers.
-And His Son died on a cross in the place of sinners, including sinners like Deborah and Jael who even on their best days still miss the mark.
-And there on that cross, the Son of God endured the wrath of God in their place, so that if they will cry out to Him, He will rescue them and give them eternal life.
+This is why thirteen centuries after God raised up Deborah to rescue His people, He added another chapter to His redemption story, the climax, when He sent His Son into this world.
+What kind of world?
+A world filled with vile Siseras and compromising Hebers.
+And what did His Son do?
+He died on a cross in the place of sinners like Sisera, and sinners like Deborah and Jael too, who even on their best days still miss the mark.
+And there on that cross, the Son of God endured the wrath of God in the place of sinners, so that if they will repent and call out to Him, and believe in Him, He will rescue them, forgive them, transform them, and give them eternal life.

-That's what the story of Judges 4 is all about, my friend.
+This is what the story of Judges 4 is all about, my friend.
 Sinners need deliverance.
-And what sinners need, God provides for those who cry out to Him.
-He did it then small-scale through Deborah.
-He does it now worldwide through His Son, Jesus Christ.
+And what sinners need, God provides for those who call out to Him.
+He did it through Deborah for Israel.
+He does it now through His Son, Jesus Christ, for the world.